 Status Meaning in There are valid leases assigned to the client.
-The client owns the reservation, or the reservation includes use flex-id or circuit-id identifier making it impossible to detect conflicts (see note below). expired At least one of the leases assigned to the client owning the reservation is expired. decline oThe address is declined in at least one of the Kea servers. in At least one of the leases for the given reservation is assigned to a client who does not own this reserconflictvation. unused There are no leases for the given reservation.
+The client owns the reservation, or the reservation includes use flex-id or circuit-id identifier making it impossible to detect conflicts (see note below). expired At least one of the leases assigned to the client owning the reservation is expired. declined The address is declined in at least one of the Kea servers. conflic tvation. unused There are no leases for the given reservation.